 Middle school assignment asking ‘whom to leave behind’ sparks uproar

-Students at an Ohio middle school were asked to decide who they would leave behind if the world was about to end using age, religion and other descriptions are markers for their decisions sparked widespread uproar last week.
+Students at an Ohio middle school were asked to decide who they would leave behind if the world was about to end, using age, religion and other descriptions as markers for their decisions.

-The assignment “Whom to Leave Behind” asked students at Roberts Middle School in Cuyahoga Falls to choose eight out of 12 people to put into a space ship and take to a different planet because the world was ending, according to the Cleveland Plain-Dealer.
+“Whom to Leave Behind” asked students at Roberts Middle School in Cuyahoga Falls to choose eight out of 12 people to put into a space ship and take to a different planet because the world was ending, according to the Cleveland Plain-Dealer.

 Choices included a homosexual pro athlete, a militant African-American medical student and a female movie star who was a victim of sexual assault.